 Sure, it still requires planning, budgeting, day-to-day responsibilities, and proper personnel and customer management skills, but franchised brands already have an established customer base, protected territories and demographic data, so when you buy a franchise business, you can be fairly certain that there is a demand for that product or service.

 Franchises often have special accounting needs and in some respects, can’t be treated the same as other businesses.

 What Special Accounting Needs Do Franchises Have?

 One unique accounting need that franchises have is specific Revenue reporting requirements.

 In a franchise system, there is a Franchisor and a Franchisee.

 The Franchisor is the person or company that owns the rights, trademarks, and licenses to a brand, product, or business.

-They alone can grant a license to a third party (the Franchisee) to conduct business using their proprietary products, services, and/or branding.
+They alone can grant a third party (the Franchisee) a license to conduct business using their proprietary products, services, and/or branding.